(updated for 2017!)

 How long should my query be?

 250-350 is pretty standard in the industry.
 You don’t win a prize if it’s significantly less than that.
 You also don’t get bonus points the more words you use.
 Keep it simple: characters, conflict, stakes.
+Good rule of thumb is for format is: hook (your log line or elevator pitch), book (character/conflict/stakes), cook (you!).

 What if my query sucks donkey balls?
 Will you still read the pages?

 Yeppers, I will.
 Queries, like synopses, mean little to me at this stage.
 In fact, I sort of expect they’re not at their best.
 A couple things you can do to make them be as good as they can?
 Proofread, get additional input, focus on CCS (see above), and don’t use rhetorical questions.
+(Will they get together and save the world or is her life doomed to hell?
+I think we all know the answer to that.)

 How do I submit my work once the window opens?